Project

 Actions #25

-Updated by David Gessel about 6 years ago
+Updated by David Gessel over 6 years ago

 At the risk of bumping a closed topic, I have an edge use case that could be considered if a gateway monitoring daemon gets coded: blocked services.
 In a lot of countries these days, various services are blocked, usually be DNS poisoning, at various times (exams, riots, wars, etc).
 Ping is likely to work to any IP, but DNS lookups to some (not all necessarily) services will fail.